 Move to Study Area?

 Faga'alu, like many watersheds on Pacific high islands, is characterized by large areas of undisturbed, steeply-sloped, forested hillsides in the upper watershed, and relatively little flat area in the lower watershed that is urbanized or densely settled (Figure 1).
 Faga'alu is a narrow, V-shaped watershed covering approximately 2.48 km2 from Mt.
-Matafao, the highest point on Tutuila (653 m), to its' outlet at the Pacific Ocean.
+Matafao, the highest point on Tutuila (653 m), to its outlet at the Pacific Ocean.
 Small tributaries from the hillsides feed a single perennial stream which runs the length of the watershed (~3 km), and drains an area of 1.86 km2.
 Several small ephemeral streams drain the lower portions of the watershed (0.63km2) directly to the ocean.

 Discussion section